nimamahmoudi/ECE422-Proj2-StartKit/README.md

     ```
     1. You can open up a browser and go to `http://CLIENT_VM_IP:8089` to see the `locust` web interface.
 Set both the number of users and hatch rate to 1 and
        press the `Start Swarming` button.
        Look at the charts for response time as they are being updated.
+You should see a response time of about 500ms depending on your computation power.
     3. Generally, this client program creates a number of users that send requests to the server and after receiving
         the response thinks for the amount of `think_time` and then send a new request.
         The `think_time` can be adjusted in the `locustfile.py`.